sevenc-nanashi/utaformatix-ts/README.md

 deno add @sevenc-nanashi/utaformatix-ts

 # Node.js (one of the below, depending on your package manager)
-# This package requires one of these:
-# - Node.js 20 or later.
-# - Browser environment.
 npx jsr add @sevenc-nanashi/utaformatix-ts yarn dlx jsr add @sevenc-nanashi/utaformatix-ts pnpm dlx jsr add @sevenc-nanashi/utaformatix-ts